LucaFranceschini/RML/README.md

 ## Step #1: Specification
 The specification is written in RML and compiled to Prolog.

 In order to build the compiler you need the [Gradle build tool](https://gradle.org/).
-The compiler is written using ANTLR, Java and Kotlin.
+The compiler is written in ANTLR, Java and Kotlin.

-To build `cd` into `compiler` and type:
+To build the compiler, `cd` into `compiler` and type:

     $ ./gradlew build

+An executable JAR will be produced in `build/libs`.
-To run the compiler execute the automatically generated JAR:
+To run the compiler:

     $ java -jar build/libs/rml-compiler.jar

+By default it will read a specification from standard input and print Prolog code to standard output.
 Run with `--help` for options.

 ## Step #2: Instrumentation